Juancard/night-me-out/README.md

-# Voting App!
+# Night me out!

 ## Overview

-Here are the specific user stories implemented:
+Here are the specific user stories you should implement for this project:
-- As an authenticated user, I can keep my polls and come back later to access them.
-- As an authenticated user, I can share my polls with my friends.
-- As an authenticated user, I can see the aggregate results of my polls.
+User Story: As an unauthenticated user, I can view all bars in my area.
-- As an authenticated user, I can delete polls that I decide I don't want anymore.
+User Story: As an authenticated user, I can add myself to a bar to indicate I am going there tonight.
-- As an authenticated user, I can create a poll with any number of possible items.
+User Story: As an authenticated user, I can remove myself from a bar if I no longer want to go there.
-- As an unauthenticated or authenticated user, I can see and vote on everyone's polls.
+User Story: As an unauthenticated user, when I login I should not have to search again.
-- As an unauthenticated or authenticated user, I can see the results of polls in chart form.
-(This could be implemented using Chart.js or Google Charts.)
-- As an authenticated user, if I don't like the options on a poll, I can create a new option.

 # Quick Start Guide

 ### Prerequisites

-In order to use Voting-app, you must have the following installed:
+In order to use this app, you must have the following installed:

 - [Node.js](https://nodejs.org/)
 - [NPM](https://nodejs.org/)